hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 <img src="../img/deepTools_pcaplot.png" width=400>

 Similar to the correlation plots, we see little clustering of the replicates.
-The variation between samplegroups does not account for the major sources of variation in the data.
-If this dataset were for the entire genome, I would be concerned that I would return few peaks that would be agreed upon by both replicates.
+The variation between sample groups does not account for the major sources of variation in the data.
+Keep in mind that these plots are generated for a small subset of data.
+It is likely that using the whole dataset will change the outcome of these plots and perhaps more similar to what we would expect.

-### Summary of ChIP-QC metrics
+### Creating bigWig files for visualization of peaks

-In summary, the dataset seems to have good signal-to-noise (based on phantompeakqualtools, though we would need to check values for all samples), indicating that we should be able to accurately call peaks in our dataset.
-That being said, the dataset exhibits extremely low coverage, indicating that if we had higher coverage, we would probably be able to call more peaks.
-In addition, the replicates do not cluster very well, so reproducibility between replicates may be an issue, which could result in few agreed upon peak calls.

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*